Abdoh-Ash/would-you-rather/README.md

 You currently can sign-in as one of a set of three pre-defined users, no credentials needed.

-Once you sign-in, you'll be redirected to the home page *Dashboard*, and when you find yourself there, you'll by default be faced with the questions that haven't been answered by the currently signed-in user, you can change that by clicking on the *Answered Questions* tab.
+Once you sign-in, you'll be redirected to the home page **Dashboard**, and when you find yourself there, you'll by default be faced with the questions that haven't been answered by the currently signed-in user, you can change that by clicking on the **Answered Questions** tab.

-Each question displayed in the lists of either tab can have its details viewed by clicking on the *view* button under each question.
+Each question displayed in the lists of either tab can have its details viewed by clicking on the **View** button under each question.

-If you're feeling like you want to have some fun, why not create a question yourself, simply click on the *New Question* button in the navigation bar.
+If you're feeling like you want to have some fun, why not create a question yourself, simply click on the **New Question** button in the navigation bar.

-Once you're there, you'll have two empty text fields to enter the choices you'd like your question to have, and when done, just click the *Post* button.
+Once you're there, you'll have two empty text fields to enter the choices you'd like your question to have, and when done, just click the **Post** button.

 Feeling like a champion yet?
-See how your performance compares to other users by clicking on the *Leaderboard* button in the navigation bar.
+See how your performance compares to other users by clicking on the **Leaderboard** button in the navigation bar.

 Wanna sign-in as another user?
 Simple!
-Just click on the *Log-Out* button in the navigation bar.
+Just click on the **Log-Out** button in the navigation bar.
 Note that the currently signed-in user has its name displayed next to aforementioned button.

 # Final words